storageos/storageos.github.io/_includes/k8s/bestpractices.md

 ## Use an external etcd cluster

 StorageOS uses the `etcd` distributed key-value store to store essential cluster metadata and manage distributed configuration state.
-For production environments, we recommend deploying using a external etcd cluster.
+An embedded etcd instance is included in the StorageOS container, but for production environments, we recommend deploying using a external etcd cluster.
 For more details about and an example of how to run etcd in {{ page.platform }}, see the [External Etcd Operations]({%link _docs/operations/external-etcd.md %}) page.